SIGN IN / REGISTER

 The government places a high premium on skills and enforces equally stringent measures to keep Australian immigration levels under control.
 So while Australia is a popular destination for expatriates, a strict screening process picks out those professionals with the skills desired to keep the economy in good health, the population levels low, and the quality of life high for all citizens.

-Capumen International Recruitment have made placements in APAC such as:
+Capumen Executive Recruitment have made placements in APAC such as:

 - Director Lean Six Sigma, Singapore